 Most important in defining business capabilities is therefore that they are named and defined in business terms by subject matter experts (often called ‘the business’ by IT people, but that is a dangerous catch-all term that we’d rather avoid).
 For any capability, it should be crystal clear what it does for the business.
 All too often, we see capability maps that were dreamed up by IT architects without sufficient business input, using technical terms, system-level functionalities rather than true business capabilities, focused on producing some data rather than delivering real business outcomes, et cetera.

-It helps to use a naming scheme that clearly differentiates capabilities from other concepts, for instance business processes and value streams.
-Where a process or value stream defines the ‘business in motion’, sequencing activities to create a dynamic perspective on business behavior, capabilities define the potential behavior of an enterprise, the ‘business at rest’, its abilities.
+It helps to use a naming scheme that clearly differentiates capabilities from other concepts, for instance, business processes and value streams.
+Where a process or value stream defines the ‘business in motion’, sequencing activities to create a dynamic perspective on business behavior, capabilities define the potential behavior of an enterprise, the ‘business at rest’, and its abilities.
 Processes and value streams are often named with a verb-noun scheme, e.g. ‘Adjudicate Insurance Claim’.
 Verbs are therefore best avoided in capability names, to avoid confusion and stress the ‘business at rest’ perspective.
 Such a naming scheme also helps in identifying capabilities.
 If you are tempted to name a capability like a business process, are you sure you really found a capability?

 One approach, advocated by the BIZBOK® Guide, is to identify every capability based on a specific business object and name it with a ‘business object – action’ naming convention.
 According to the BIZBOK, this action must not be expressed with a verb; even gerunds like Engineering, Marketing, and Accounting are explicitly forbidden: “Mapping teams should avoid using gerunds as the basis for capability names as they are not business objects and are only nouns in the nominal sense”.
 But their own examples don’t even adhere to this commandment… Moreover, this approach shows a focus on information/data rather than on the true abilities of the business.

 Rather than only allowing business objects as the basis for decomposing and discriminating between capabilities, we favor using the classical notions of coupling and cohesion.
 Pick those business-relevant criteria that create the highest internal cohesion and the lowest external coupling of capabilities.
 This gives you self-contained capabilities that have a relatively independent existence and can function as true business components.
 Business objects are certainly one way of clustering the abilities of an enterprise but are by no means the only criterion.
-Markets, regions, regulatory compliance regimes, pace of change, social relations, and various other aspects can factor into the identification and decomposition of capabilities.
+Markets, regions, regulatory compliance regimes, the pace of change, social relations, and various other aspects can factor into the identification and decomposition of capabilities.

 Of course, you want to stay away from implementation detail and stay focused on the essence, but this is a gradual distinction, not something absolute.
 As architects, we tend to be good at generalizing and abstracting, but we need to be careful.
 No enterprise exists without real people performing concrete activities in the context of a social fabric.
 If you abstract too much from that, you will surely lose your business audience.